lulzzz/Webretail-1/README.md

 http://localhost:8181/register
 ```

-These routes are using Mustache files in the wwwroot directory.
-For client application using Angular2.
+These routes are using Mustache files in the wwwroot directory, for client application using Angular2.